Decondennis/Decondennis/README.md

 I am actively seeking opportunities for full-time or part-time remote positions as a React JS developer.
 Working with a company that values collaboration, creativity, and innovation is my priority.
 If you have any exciting React JS projects or positions available, I'm eager to contribute my skills.
 Projects

-Here are some of the projects I have worked on:

-    Project 1: Link to Project 1
-    Project 2: Link to Project 2
-    Project 3: Link to Project 3

 Learning Goals